 How to Remove Wi-Fi Networks from iPhone or iPad

-While you cannot remove individual Wi-Fi networks from an iOS device, there is a nuclear option.
+If you want to remove all saved wi-fi networks on your iOS device, there is a nuclear option.
 If you tap Settings > General > Reset > Reset Network Settings, the iOS device deletes all your Wi-Fi networks and passwords, along with other network settings.
 However, this does not carry over to iCloud Keychain if you are using it, and the only way to fully delete these saved networks is on a Mac.

 How to View and Remove Saved Wi-Fi Networks via Network Preferences

 There are two ways you can view (and remove) saved Wi-Fi networks on a Mac.
 The first way is in the Mac’s Network preferences.

 To do this, open System Preferences, and then click Network.
 Select Wi-Fi in the sidebar, then scroll down and click Advanced at the bottom of the settings pane.
 In the Known Networks section, you will see a list of networks.

 When you do this, your iCloud Keychain will update, and they will be eventually removed from all your devices that sync to the same iCloud account.

 In some cases, you may not be able to remove Wi-Fi networks from the Network preferences, but you will be able to delete them from Keychain Access (see below for the second method to remove Wi-Fi networks).